-In completing Phase I and Phase II of this multi-phase program, GE has developed a prototype demonstration system that can measure an inmate's heart rate, breathing and general body motions without being attached to the inmate.
-The system is based upon measuring a ballistogram using a modified version of a commercialized Range Controlled Radar (RCR) that was originally designed as a motion detector for home security systems.
-The detection of the ballistogram (subtle motions on the surface of the body due to the motion of internal components such as the heart and lungs) required modifications to the RCR hardware for increased physiological sensitivity and the development of new signal processing algorithms to detect and classify features.
+In completing Phases I, II and III (Awards 2007-DE-BX-K176 and 2011-IJ-CX-K003) of this program, we have developed a prototype demonstration system that can measure an inmate's heart rate, breathing rate and general body motion without being attached to the inmate (i.e. from a non-contact distance).
+The system is based upon measuring a ballistogram which is comprised of subtle motions appearing on the surface of the body due to the motion of internal components such as the heart and lungs.
+The system is based on a modifying version of a commercialized Range Controlled Radar (RCR) that was originally designed as a motion detector for home security systems.
+The detection of the ballistogram required RCR hardware modifications for increased physiological sensitivity and the development of new signal processing algorithms to detect and classify features.